jasonbrianhall/sudoku_solver/README.md

 ---

-_This is an open-source Sudoku solver implementing advanced solving techniques through a terminal-based interface, available in both C++ and Python.
+_This is an open-source Sudoku solver implementing advanced solving techniques through a terminal-based and GUI interface, available in both C++ and Python.
 Perfect for puzzle enthusiasts, developers learning algorithm implementation, or anyone interested in logic puzzle solving techniques._